Majesty Crush: History

+In 1996, a Majesty Crush live performance was released as P.S.
+I Love You.
+About 50 of the first copies were credited to the group, but the rest of the copies were credited to P.S.
+I Love You.

 In 2009, Full Effect Records released the compilation album I Love You in Other Cities: The Best of Majesty Crush 1990–1995.
 OC Weekly's Dave Segal remarked that the album "offers 14 reasons why we should still care about this footnote in shoegaze-rock history."
 AllMusic's Heather Phares called it "a good retrospective of a band that just may have been in the wrong place at the wrong time."
 Laura Witkowski of Metro Times said the album "feels like the work of a superfan, one keen to share his excitement for a band deserving of more attention than it received."

+In 2017, Stroughter was killed by Los Angeles police officers after a slow-speed chase.
+The confrontation stemmed from two domestic incidents earlier in the day.

+In 2020, Third Man Records chose "No. 1 Fan" as the lead-off track of its Southeast Of Saturn compilation, focusing on the best under-discovered early 90s ethereal and shoegaze bands from Detroit and its surrounding areas.
+In 2023, the surviving members entered into an exclusive license deal with the Numero Group, which would begin remastering and reissuing various tracks in preparation for Butterflies Don't Go Away, a compilation of their discography, released on March 29, 2024.

+In 2025, Numero Group began releasing more Majesty Crush material not featured on Butterflies: a digital reissue of the Sans Muscles EP, two songs from the P.S.
+I Love You EP, and live tracks "Crushed" and "Party Girl", that was originally released on the demo cassette A Vintage Crushed by Your Own Feet and also appeared on I Love You In Other Cities, culminating in a full Live EP.

 Musical style and lyrical content

-While incorporating the same lush, dreamy sound as other shoegazing acts of the time, it was the lyrics of Majesty Crush songs that set them apart from other artists of the genre.
+While incorporating the same lush, dreamy sound as other shoegaze acts of the time, the lyrics of Majesty Crush songs set them apart from other artists of the genre.
 Stroughter's often strange and obsessive lyrics cover such subjects as stalking Jodie Foster ("No. 1 Fan"), torture ("Boyfriend"), heroin ("Horse"), a female cashier at an adult book store ("Sunny Pie"), actresses ("Uma"), tennis stars ("Seles") and Italian porn stars ("Cicciolina").
+The band's musical roots were focused on post-punk and new wave, specifically Joy Division and The Jesus and Mary Chain.